 The Bursar and the Office of Student Accounts are responsible for student and non-student billing, and cash receipt collection.
-Billing includes student tuition and fees, room and board, and other charges.
-Cash receipt collections include payments for these items mentioned above.
+Billing includes student tuition and fees, housing and food (as assessed by the Office of Residence Life), and other charges.
+Cash receipt collections include payments for the items mentioned above.
 Employees of this office are dedicated to the mission of the university and serving its students.

 A late payment fee in the amount of $100 may be assessed on all outstanding balances after the due date of the billing statement.
 Additional late payment fees of $100 may be assessed 30 months after the first late fee.

 Billing statements include tentative credits for expected financial aid.
 This expected financial aid might include federal and state loans and grants, and outside loans.
 In calculating the balance due for a semester these amounts are deducted from the billing statement as if they had already been received.
-Tuition Management Systems (the university's third-party payment partner) monthly payment plans are also deducted from the billing statement.
-The university allocates one-half of the total amount due from TMS to be applicable to each semester.
-Please note amounts remitted from TMS will be reflected on the billing statement only when received by the university.
-A student account is considered satisfactory only when payment is received in full or if the total amount of actual credits combined with the total amount of expected financial aid equals or exceed the semester’s charges.
+Nelnet (the university's third-party payment partner) monthly payment plans are also deducted from the billing statement.
+Please note amounts remitted from Nelnet will be reflected on the billing statement only when received by Nelnet/the university.
+A student account is considered satisfactory only when payment is received in full or if the total amount of actual credits combined with the total amount of expected financial aid equals or exceeds the semester’s charges.

 They are the same.
 These terms are used interchangeably.
 The tuition bill is actually a statement of account because it shows all of the transactions for the current academic year, as well as displaying the unpaid balance, at any point in time.